vikingdata/articles/databases/mysql/AWS_EC2_RDS_Aurora.md

     * Automatic failover is available.
         * 60 to 120 seconds
     * Replication to Read Replica is done by normal MySQL replication.
-    * Storage auto scaling available.
+    * Storage auto scaling available vertically.
-    * RDS MySQL has that aurora doesn't
-        * It can use more storage engines
-    * RDS has auto-scaling  vertically.

 * Aurora
     * It is a MySQL service.